jayeshcp/jayeshcp/README.md

 - 🔭 I’m currently working on design and development of few customer facing software products.
 I like working on features requiring full stack development
-- Also preparing for AWS certification exams during some free time over weekends and holidays
 - ⚡ Fun fact: I ❤️ 🐶s
 - 📫 How to reach me: https://twitter.com/jayeshcp